Treatment for migraines

 Migraines causes

-Doctors don’t know the causes of the exact migraines, although they seem to be related to changes in your brain and your genes.
+Doctors don’t know the exact causes of migraines, although they seem related to brain changes and genes.
 Your parents can even pass down migraine triggers like fatigue, bright lights, or weather changes.

 For many years, scientists thought migraines were related to changes in blood flow in the brain.
-Most now think this can contribute to the pain, but it is not what starts it.
+Most now believe this can contribute to the pain, but it is not what starts it.

-Current thinking is that migraines are likely to start when overactive nerve cells send out signals that trigger your trigeminal nerve, which gives your head and face sensations.
+Current thinking is that migraines will likely start when overactive nerve cells send signals that trigger your trigeminal nerve, which gives your head and face sensations.
 This causes your body to release chemicals like serotonin and calcitonin gene-related peptides (CGRP).
-CGRP makes blood vessels in the lining of your brain swell.
+CGRP makes the blood vessels in the lining of your brain swell.
 Then, neurotransmitters cause inflammation and pain.

-However, some triggers listed below have been linked to the migraines causes:
+However, some of the triggers listed below have been linked to migraine causes:

-- Hormonal changes, for example, around the time of menstruation.
+• Hormonal changes, for example, occur around the time of menstruation.

-- Dietary factors including alcohol, caffeine, chocolate, cheese, citrus fruits, and foods containing the additive tyramine.
+• Dietary factors include alcohol, caffeine, chocolate, cheese, citrus fruits, and foods containing the additive tyramine.

-- Environmental factors including flickering screens, strong smells, secondhand smoke, loud noises, stuffy rooms, temperature changes, and bright lights.
+• Environmental factors include flickering screens, strong smells, secondhand smoke, loud noises, stuffy rooms, temperature changes, and bright lights.

 Types of migraines

-According to the International Classification of Headache Disorders (ICHD-3), there are seven different types of migraines: the two major types of migraine (Migraine without aura and Migraine with aura), the four subtypes of Migraine with aura, and Chronic Migraine.
-The criteria for doctors to use in diagnosing these types of migraines are based on scientific evidence.
+According to the International Classification of Headache Disorders (ICHD-3), there are seven different types of migraines: the two major types of migraine (migraine without aura and migraine with aura), the four subtypes of migraine with aura, and chronic migraine.
+Doctors’ criteria for diagnosing these migraines are based on scientific evidence.
 Find out about the different migraine types below.

 Migraine without Aura (formerly called Common Migraine)

-Symptoms include moderate to severe pulsating headache pain that is aggravated with movement.
-The headache comes with nausea and/or vomiting, photophobia (sensitivity to light), and/or phonophobia (sensitivity to sound).
+Symptoms include moderate-to-severe pulsating headache pain that is aggravated with movement.
+Along with the headache, there is nausea and/or vomiting, photophobia (sensitivity to light), and/or phonophobia (sensitivity to sound).

 Migraine with Aura (formerly called Classic or Complicated Migraine)

-Visual aura is the most common, featuring a zigzag figure that may spread right or left across your vision.
+The most common visual aura features a zigzag figure that may spread right or left across your vision.
 You may temporarily lose part or all of your vision.

 Chronic Migraine